nmeylan/rathena-script-lang-interpreter/README.md

 [more details here]()

+# Limitation and workaround
+## Global variable array
+- `getglobalarrayref`: put reference of a global variable array on the stack

 # Architecture
 ## Language specificity
 Althought Rathena script lang is not an oriented object programming language, it has notion of: